Disciplinary Rules & Procedures

 3.3 Final Findings of Other Regulatory Bodies

-When FTI becomes aware that another Regulatory Body is investigating disciplinary violations by Respondent or hearing complaints against Respondent, FTI will defer to that Regulatory Body until such time as the pending litigation, arbitration, or investigation is resolved, other than to institute Administrative Watch, as set forth above.
+When FTI becomes aware that another Regulatory Body is investigating disciplinary violations by Respondent or hearing complaints against Respondent, FTI will defer to that Regulatory Body until the pending litigation, arbitration, or investigation is resolved, other than to institute Administrative Watch, as set forth above.

 3.4 Suspension or Revocation by Other Regulatory Bodies